Miracle Legion: Post-breakup

 Since the final Miracle Legion album, Mulcahy has released five solo albums and engaged in various other projects including film soundtrack work and a musical.
 Neal began playing shows again in the Northeast, both solo and with Jellyshirts.
 Boutier and McCaffrey have been staple members of Frank Black and the Catholics.
 Wiederschall has maintained an active music career, playing for The Streams, Peacock Flounders, and Baby Huey, as well as contributing to Mulcahy's 2001 solo album, SmileSunset.

 In 2009, Ciao My Shining Star: The Songs of Mark Mulcahy was released as a tribute to Mulcahy's deceased wife and featured various artists covering Miracle Legion songs, as well as songs from Polaris and Mulcahy's solo career.

 Reunion

 The band reunited in the summer of 2016, touring the Northeast and Midwestern U.S. as well as the UK in support of the reissue of Portrait of a Damaged Family.
 The tour continued until the spring of 2017, during which the band released a live album, Annulment.

+In 2024, the band had a short tour mostly around New England, with six dates total.

+Musical style

+Miracle Legion has been called a "jangly guitar pop band" and "a fixture of the 1980s college rock scene".
+Frontman Mark Mulcahy's vocals have been compared to those of R.E.M.'s Michael Stipe, and the band's execution of arpeggios has been compared to Peter Buck, also of R.E.M.